srgokribb/Rifdock-Total-Setup/README.md

     # ls
     bin/ include/ lib/ share/

-- You can see the new direictory is generated.
+- You can see the new direictory named as "hdf" is generated.
 At the lowest location of the directory, there are "bin", "include", "lib", "and "Share".
 - "bin" directory: Executables
 - "include" directory: Header files
 - "lib" directory: Library files and linkers(.so)
-- Caution: You need to check whether there are the files which have the same names with the HDF5 library files in the directory to set your files (/usr/local/bin /include /lib).
-If there are some files which could be overwitten, backup the files to other location and continue to the next step.
-It is important to keep your previous environment and avoid any fatal mistakes.
+- **Caution: You need to check whether there are the files which have the same names with the HDF5 library files in the directory to finally install your files (/usr/local/bin /include /lib).
+If there are some files which could be overwitten, backup the previous files to the other directory and continue to the next step.
+It is important not to distroy your previous environments and avoid any fatal mistakes.**

 #### (4) Copy the files to proper directory. /usr/local/bin/ user/local/include/ usr/local/lib/
     # cd bin